JasperGame/zepeto-world-sync-component/README.md

 1. Merge with an existing project.
    a.
 Back up your existing project first.
    b.
 Copy the entire ZepetoScripts/MultiplaySync folder and add it to your existing project.
    c.
-Add the following to your Multiplayer Schemas.(Type SchemaTypes first and type Room Schema.)
+Add the following to your Multiplayer Schemas.(Type SchemaTypes first and type Room State.)
    ![image](https://user-images.githubusercontent.com/123578202/215644692-fa10e5bf-b778-4832-b273-b51acafbae84.png)

+   > c-tip.
+If you don't have a server schema that you've created or not, [it's easier to use it](https://github.com/JasperGame/zepeto-world-sync-component/blob/main/Assets/World.multiplay/schemas.json) by opening schema with an editor and use it.

    d.
 Remove the script that creates and controls the ZEPETO character (ClientStarterV2 script or CreatePlayerWithUserId corresponds to this.)
    e.
 Paste the multiplay server code by referring to /Assets/World.multiplay/index.ts in the sample.
 (Remove the existing character synchronization code and write it)
 2. Settings